Jaymon/testdata/README.md

 # Testdata

-Generate Random Test Data
+Generate Random Test Data.

-These are a bunch of functions I've been using for years over numerous projects.
-I'm finally bundling them up into a proper module instead of the copy/pasting I've been doing up until now.
+These are just a bunch of functions designed to make it easier to test your code.

 To use testdata in your tests, just include the `testdata.py` module: